-3.635 The Black Sea extends over 1,200 km. from east to west and 600 km. from north to south. -With a base of 422,189 km2, it is a semi-inland sea.
-Total water volume is 536,969 km3, 87-% of which is deep water without oxygen. -The water collection basin is 2.2 million km2 and the average depth is 1,272 meters; -37% of the sea floor is deeper than 2,000 meters.
+3.64.
+The Black Sea extends over 1.200 km. from east to west and 600 km. from north to south.
+With a base of 422,189 km2, it is a semi-inland sea.
+Total water volume is 536,969 km3, 87% of which is deep water without oxygen.
+The water collection basin is 2.2 million km2 and the average depth is 1,272 meters; 37% of the sea floor is deeper than 2.000 meters.
 The shallow sections (less than 200 meters) are to the north and west and constitute 27%.
-Average salinity is 0.18-0.19-%, increasing below 100 meters and reaching 0.22% around 200 meters. -Surface water temperature varies from 21-24 $^{\circ}$ -C in summer and from 12-13 $^{\circ}$ -C in winter. -In the northwest tip, it falls to 2 $^{\circ}$ -C in the winter.
-The Sea has a surplus of surface waters because of high precipitation, limited evaporation and the abundance of continental fresh water inflows.
+Average salinity is 0.18-0.19%, increasing below 100 meters and reaching 0.22% around 200 meters.
+Surface water temperature varies from 21-24 °C in summer and from 12-13 °C in winter.
+In the northwest tip, it falls to 2 °C in the winter.
+The Sea has a surplus of surface waters because of high precipitation, limited evaporation and the abundance continental fresh water inflows.
 This leads to an annual average outflow of surface water into the Sea of Marmara of 612 km3.
 However, the Sea also receives a 312 km3 average annual inflow of saline water from the Mediterranean through the counter current along the Bosphorus.

-3.646 The pollution load is relatively high from natural causes and waste deposited from large rivers from several countries (including Turkey).
+3.65.
+The pollution load is relatively high from natural causes and waste deposited from large rivers from several countries (including Turkey).
 Pollutants from 16 countries flow in and 160 million people live in its catchment basin.
 The Danube River alone discharges 60 tons of mercury, 1,000 tons of chromium, 4,500 tons of lead, and 50,000 tons of oil annually, which, in turn, affect the Sea of Marmara and the Aegean.
-It is also an aquatic environment where bacteria found in sewage can remain alive longer than in Turkey's other seas due to relatively low solar radiation, water temperature and salinity.
+It is also an aquatic environment where bacteria found in sewage can remain alive longer than in Turkey's other seas due to relatively low solar radiation, temperature and salinity.
 The sea is rich in plankton and in the fish that live on this biomass making it Turkey's most important fishery.
 However, catches have been declining due to overfishing and the Sea's changing ecosystem, resulting from a new ctenophore (Mnemiopsis) introduced through the ballast water of ships.
-The dEFT, 1996amage to fish hatcheries may be occurring due to shoreline erosion.
-Fishing catch dropped from 800,000 tons a year in the early 1980s to 100,000 tons, at present.
+The damage to fish hatcheries may be occurring due to shoreline erosion.
 Fishing potential has dropped from 580,000 tons a year in 1988 to 290,000 tons in 1991, while it recovered to around 550,000 tons in 1995.

-03.657 The Sea of Marmara also displays peculiar hydrodynamic features because of the structural character of the straits that connect it to other seas.
+3.66.
+The Sea of Marmara also displays peculiar hydrodynamic features because of the structural character of the straits that connect it to other seas.
 It extends over 11,350 km2 and has 3,377 km3 of water, and waters of Black Sea and Aegean origin form two distinct strata.
-In the south, there is a wide and relatively shallow shelf, but to the north, depths are over 1,000 meters extending from east to west.
+In the south, there is a wide and relatively shallow shelf, but to the north, depths are over 1.000 meters extending from east to west.
 Its oceanographic features vary in line with those of the Aegean and Black Sea, as it is connected to these two seas.
 Water temperatures vary according to seasons.
 Less saline (0.16-0.18%) surface waters of Black Sea origin and the deep waters of Aegean origin with higher salinity (0.38-0.39%) form two strata with limited confluence.
 The oxygen saturation of waters at 25-30 meters vary from 20%-30%, which poses a problem in the decomposition of coastal discharges and organic substances coming from the Black Sea.